Cash Book: The Effective Tool for Easy Cash Management

 - Both journal and ledger: The cash book performs the role of both journal and the ledger.

-- Specialized journal: The cash transactions are written on cash book rather journals.
-As the transactions should have written in primary book, cash book is considered as the specialized journal.
+- Specialized journal: The cash transactions are written on cash books rather than journals.
+As the transactions should have been written in the primary book, the cash book is considered as the specialized journal.